mimoduo/mimogear/docs/postcss/navigation.md

 #Navigation

 Each postcss navigation partial should refer to its respective pug partial.
 This makes navigation changes easier down the road.
+If you're wondering where some of the links are coming from, they are populated via configuration.json.

 ##Behaviors